Bad Credit Mortgages in Scotland

 Decrees

 Decrees are the Scottish equivalent of County Court Judgements (CCJs) in England and Wales.
-Lenders will take into consideration when you received the decree and how big it was when assessing your mortgage application.
+When assessing your mortgage application, lenders will consider when you received the decree and how big it was.

-If the decree was registered more than two years ago, the likelihood is it will be ignored.
-However, lenders will apply their own specific criteria and some will be more willing to accept applicants with decrees than others.
-A specialist bad credit broker will be able to advise you on which lenders to approach.
+If the decree was registered more than two years ago, it will likely be ignored.
+However, lenders will apply their own specific criteria, and some will be more willing to accept applicants with decrees than others.
+A specialist bad credit broker can advise you on which lenders to approach.

 Which lenders have you already tried?